 Charter of Accountability

-An initiative, led by both local and national NGOs, for transforming the humanitarian system towards making the affected of the humanitarian crisis as the
+An initiative, led by local and national NGO C4C endorsers, aimed to strengthen downward accountability of the humanitarian system to the affected of the humanitarian crisis by enabling locally-led action through strengthening principled partnership between local/national and international humanitarian actors.

 The CHarter Of Accountability